dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 `-m`, `--message`: Use the given `<msg>` as the commit message. **Required**

-`-a`: Stages all tables with changes before committing
+`-a`: Stages all modified tables (but not newly created tables) before committing

 `--allow-empty`: Allow recording a commit that has the exact same data as its sole parent.
 This is usually a mistake, so it is disabled by